formly-js/angular-formly-templates-ionic/README.md

 # Angular-Formly: Ionic Framework Templates

-This is a template for Angular-Formly and [Ionic](http://ionicframework.com/).
+This is a template for [angular-formly](http://github.com/formly-js/angular-formly) and [Ionic](http://ionicframework.com/).
 This library is not standalone and requires angular-formly to be present and loaded.

 ### Install with Bower